dkz2r/machine-learning-novice-sklearn/episodes/03-classification.md

 While this SVM model performs slightly worse than our decision tree (95.6% vs. 98.5%), it's likely that the non-linear boundaries will perform better when exposed to more and more real data, as decision trees are prone to overfitting and requires complex linear models to reproduce simple non-linear boundaries.
 It's important to pick a model that is appropriate for your problem and data trends!

 :::::: keypoints
-- "Classification requires labelled data (is supervised)"
+- Classification requires labelled data (is supervised).
 ::::::